Menu

 Where Have All the Music Shops Gone?

-by Dan Monk
+By: Dan Monk Comments: 0

 Walk down any high street today and you’ll see it: another empty unit where a music shop used to be.
 In the last decade, we’ve watched these little sanctuaries quietly vanish—one by one—until only a small handful remain.
 It’s strange how quickly it’s happened, and stranger still how much we all seem to miss them only once they’re gone.